COLOR-Lab-Eilat/Spectral-sensitivity-estimation/README.md

 # Spectral sensitivity estimation without a camera

-This repository contains the code for paper [Spectral sensitivity estimation without a camera](https://arxiv.org/abs/2304.11549).
+This repository contains the code for the paper [Spectral sensitivity estimation without a camera](https://arxiv.org/abs/2304.11549).

 A pretrained autoencoder can be found in `output/autoencoder.pt`.
 To retrain it, you can run the following command in a Linux terminal:
 ```shell